riverrun/comeonin/README.md

-For users of Ubuntu, or any other Debian-based distro, we recommend downloading erlang from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp), as the version of erlang in the repositories is usually quite old.
+For users of Ubuntu, or any other Debian-based distro, we recommend downloading erlang from [erlang solutions](https://www.erlang-solutions.com/downloads/download-erlang-otp), as the version of erlang in the Ubuntu repositories is usually quite old.

 ## Installation